mattpe/wbma/docs/w2-login-forms.md

    };
    ...
    ```
 1. Modify _getToken()_ function in _Login.js_.
-The function should check if _userToken_ matches the token fetched from the API and then allow or deny access to the app.
+The function should check with the API if the saved _userToken_ is valid and then allow or deny access to the app.
    ```jsx
    const getToken = async () => {
        const userToken = await AsyncStorage.getItem('userToken');